 - Carrot — You’ll need one medium carrot or 3 to 4 baby carrots.

 - Nutritional yeast flakes — You can find nutritional yeast, or ‘nooch’, at health food stores or online.

 - Lemon juice — You can use fresh-squeezed or bottled.

-- Smoked paprika — You can use regular paprika, but I highly recommend using smoked as it adds a smoky, chipotle flavor to this sauce.
+- Spices — Add garlic powder, chili powder, and smoked paprika.
+You can use regular paprika, using smoked adds a smoky, chipotle flavor to this sauce.

 - Salt and pepper — For some of you this may be fine as is.
 If you prefer more salt and/or pepper, add more to taste.

 - Toppings — Add toppings such as chopped cherry tomatoes, diced red onions, and chopped cilantro or parsley.